Now we need to create an Automation in Active Campaign so that things will happen when a contact gets the tag we specified.

 There is one called, “Calendly: Send Out Pre-Meeting Information (Automation Recipe)”.
 You can find that here:

-After clicking that button you should get a confirmation like this:
+After clicking that button and logging in, the recipe should automatically get imported.

 Here’s the recipe for that: